Dr David Johnson

-David is also a Visiting Research Fellow at 'Interface - The Knowledge Connection for Business.'
+David is the Adam Smith Business School liaison for the College of Medical, Veterinary and Life Sciences (MVLS).
+Additionally, David is a Visiting Research Fellow at 'Interface - The Knowledge Connection for Business.'
 Additionally, he is a Non-Executive Director and Trustee at the Board of Management at Borders College.

 David is a member of the School's Entrepreneurship, Development and Political Economy research cluster.

 Academic Entrepreneurship and Technology Transfer

 - 2020: Carnegie Trust, Research Incentive Grant (£14,996)